Marionettes of the Democratic Party

 I'll just take some arbitrary dates in August, July, August, September of 2020 to walk across the Stanford campus or to go into the Hoover Institution.

-The number, the amount of unfounded, uncalled for abuse,
+The number, the amount of unfounded, uncalled-for abuse,

 the daily attacks of him in Stanford Connected Communications, the Stanford Daily,

-the med school went on record, the petitions, the Stanford Faculty Senate, the systematic, serial, uncalled for, unscientific abuse of him.
+the med school went on record, the petitions, the Stanford Faculty Senate, the systematic, systematic, serial, uncalled for, unscientific abuse of him.

 And

+any other person would have melted.
 I think people really have to realize that the academic community of Stanford University and in its entirety tried to destroy him professionally and personally.

+Right.
 And impoverish him.

-And they were, people have to remember that this was an ultra, ultra-progressive
+And people have to remember that this was an ultra, ultra progressive

 community.

+They all came from Stanford.
 And rather than seeing that as a source of pride, we have the most eminent immunologists, public health experts in the world right here at this campus.

 They saw that as shameful, and they tried to go after all of them.
+And

-I'll never forgive them for that, what they did, because
+I'll never forgive them for that, what they did, because I can't talk about it without getting angry because

 I lived through it.